RobertoAlessandri/STSA/README.md

 * Noise Estimation

 * Suppression Rule.
 Here in the Music Effect file we resynthesized the signal

-* Train dataset generation -> To generate the dataset for the training, first we randomly select 300 sentences from the TIMIT/TRAIN dataset.
-And since we want to reach a dataset size of 6000 datapoints, we locate 1 sentence in 30 different DOAs;

 * Final Results and Plots.